The Professionals (1966 film): Writing

 The film was adapted for the screen by its director Richard Brooks, who based the screenplay on the novel A Mule for the Marquesa by Frank O'Rourke.

-Casting

-FilmInk argued Claudia Cardinale "often played a smurfette in her movies i.e. the only woman in an all-male environment – this is an excellent example."

 Filming

+Richard Brooks originally wanted to shoot the film on-location in Mexico, until he learned the necessary locations were thousands of miles apart.
 The movie, which was shot in Technicolor, was filmed in Death Valley and the Coachella Valley in California, as well as Valley of Fire State Park in Nevada.
 The rail scenes were filmed on Kaiser Steel's Eagle Mountain Railroad.
 The steam locomotive seen in the movie currently resides on the Heber Valley Railroad.

 During filming, the cast and crew stayed in Las Vegas.
 Actor Woody Strode wrote in his memoir Goal Dust that he and Lee Marvin got into a lot of pranks, on one occasion shooting an arrow into Vegas Vic, the famous smiling cowboy neon sign outside The Pioneer Club.